rasagy/The10Books/list-dump.md

 9. Afghan by Frederick Forsyth
 10. Not a Penny More, Not a Penny Less by Jeffery Archer

+###Arjit Aggarwal
+1. The Kite Runner, Khaled Hosseini
+2. GOAL!: The Dream Begins - Robert Rigby
+3. Breakout Nations: In Pursuit of the Next Economic Miracles – Ruchir Sharma
+4. Chanakya's Chant – Ashwin Sanghi
+5. The Last Lecture – Randy Pausch
+6. The Time Keeper – Mitch Albom
+7. It's Not About the Bike: My Journey Back to Life – Lance Armstrong
+8. Fever Pitch – Nick Hornby
+9. Currency Wars: The Making of the Next Global Crisis – James Rickards
+10. The One Minute Manager - Kenneth H. Blanchard

+###Arvind Iyer
+1. Srimad Bhagavad Gita - Veda Vyasa
+2. The Prospects of Industrial Civilization - Russell
+3. The Book of Five Rings - Miyamoto Musashi
+4. Arthashastra and Chanakya Niti - Kautilya
+5. Aesop's Fables - Aesop
+6. Doctors - Erich Segal
+7. 1984 and Animal Farm - Orwell
+8. Atlas Shrugged - Ayn Rand
+9. The collected writings and speeches of Cicero
+10. Romance of the Three Kingdoms - Luo Ganzhong

+###Asmita Misra
+1. The Design of Everyday Things by Don Norman - One can always go back to this one with any product service or system in mind and get a new perspective on its design and functionality.
+2. Persepolis by Marjane Satrapi - The beauty of illustrations, storytelling and reproducing the same style on various media, besides the story itself, makes me think of this book often.
+3. The Catcher in the Rye by J.D.
+Salinger - Its simplicity and pointlessness but the fact that I still read it through, amazes me.
+4. Doctors by Eric Segal - I read this a long long time ago but for that phase of my life, it was an iconic story which almost introduced me to another way of life.
+5. Toxin by Robin Cook - Even though I read a lot of his books, this one still sticks with me for its scandalous story line and its description of a father's earnest efforts to do anything to protect his child.
+6. Timeline, Congo by Michael Crichton - Two very descriptive, scientific and complicated books for when I read then in my 9th class.
+I thoroughly enjoyed reading and understanding these books back then.
+7. The Hungry Tide, The Glass Palace by Amitav Ghosh - My first foray into Indian Fiction, I was totally absorbed by these stories. still haven't been able to visit Sunderbans.
+8. The Kite Runner by Khaled Hosseini - No need to describe why this book is on most people's list.
+9. 50 Shade Series by E.L.
+James - The research/ experience that must've gone behind this book and the delicate way in which she has portrayed this sensitive topic makes this a love story to me more than anything else.
+10. Harry Potter Series by J.K.
+Rowling - Of Course, can't count how many times I would've read this one.

 ###Chaitanya Czajtania
-1. The pleasure of finding things out (and works. - Richard Feynman
+1. The pleasure of finding things out (and works) - Richard Feynman
-2. "She walks in Beauty" - Lord Byron (and works.
+2. "She walks in Beauty" - Lord Byron (and works)
 3. "...'Am I the right person to do it?’ will always be ineffective himself and a discouragement to others..." - A Mathematician's Apology - G H Hardy
 4. “And that's the thing about people who mean everything they say.
 They think everyone else does too.” - Khaled Hosseini, The Kite Runner.
 5. "The world bores you when you're cool" - Bill Watterson, Calvin and Hobbes.
 6. "Inject a few raisins of conversation into the tasteless dough of existence” - O Henry, Complete works
-7. The adventures of Tom Sawyer - Mark Twain. (and works.
+7. The adventures of Tom Sawyer - Mark Twain. (and works)
-8. "If you forget me" - Pablo Neruda. (and works.
+8. "If you forget me" - Pablo Neruda. (and works)
-9. A Penny Saved is Impossible - Ogden Nash (and works.
+9. A Penny Saved is Impossible - Ogden Nash (and works)
-10. The man who mistook his wife for a hat - Oliver Sacks (and works. and Phantoms in the brain - V.S.
+10. The man who mistook his wife for a hat - Oliver Sacks (and works) 11.Phantoms in the brain - V.S.
 Ramachandran

 ###Debanjan Basu
 1. Making History -Stephen Fry